‘Bates Motel’ Spoilers: New Trailer Features Rihanna, Norman Dressed As Mother

 Bates Motel spoilers are running wild as the show will premiere its final season later this month.
-Fans are buzzing about the latest news and the most recent trailer, which features some amazing looks into Season 5, such as Rihanna’s character, Marion Crane and Norman dressed as his mother.
+Fans are buzzing about the latest news and the most recent trailer, which features some amazing looks into Season 5, such as Rihanna’s character, Marion Crane, and Norman dressed as his mother.

 According to Rolling Stone, Bates Motel Season 5 picks up nearly two years after Norma’s shocking death.
-Norman is living a complete double life as an upstanding citizen, and business owner of White Pine Bay.
+Norman is living a complete double life as an upstanding citizen and business owner of White Pine Bay.
 However, behind the walls of his home lies a huge secret.
 Not only is the corpse of his dead mother locked away in the basement, but Norman’s blackouts are getting worse.
-In fact, his mental illness has progressed so much that he believes his mother is still alive, and often dresses like her, completely taking on her full personality.
+In fact, his mental illness has progressed so much that he believes his mother is still alive, and he often dresses like her, completely taking on her full personality.

 Rihanna on #BatesMotel pic.twitter.com/V45flh6FT7